aws/containers-roadmap/preview-programs/eks-ec2-a1-preview/README.md

 **Important Considerations for ARM nodes**
 * EKS currently supports running A1 instances with Kubernetes version 1.12 only
+* EC2 A1 instances are not available in all AWS regions.
+See the [AWS website for region availability](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
+You must create your cluster in one of the regions listed below.
 * VPC resource controller and coredns will be running in x86_64 node

 ## Key Resources